caseyamcl/wosclient/README.md

 ### Handling errors

 This library converts any errors that the WOS Server emits into `WosException` exceptions.
-The exception will contain a code that corresponds to the official DDN API specification, as well as a user-friendly message:
+The exception will contain a code that corresponds to the official DDN API specification error code, as well as a user-friendly message:

 ```php